buttonsrtoys/approved/README.md

     'home page all widgets display.unapproved.txt'

+Because this file is not yet approved, the test fails.
+To review the file for approval, run

+    dart run approved:review

+The command `dart run approved:review` has additional options, including listing files, selecting files to review from this list by index, and more.
+For its current capabilities, run

+    dart run approved:review --help

 To include your project's custom widget types in your test file, and to perform post-test checks, add calls to `Approved.setUpAll()` and `Approved.tearDownAll()` to your tests' `setUpAll` and `tearDownAll` calls, like so: